HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 - `transform(imcoming, controlle)` reads incoming data and eventually call the controller's `enqueue(output)` method 0:n times
 - `flush(controller)` called for cleanup

-In our case the incoming character stream is chopped into lines
+In our case, the incoming character stream is chopped into lines.

 ```js
 /* Chops arriving chunks along new lines,